 Spongy moth, formerly known as gypsy moth, is an invasive defoliator that is already established in the eastern U.S, but not in the West.
 Idaho monitors for new introductions of this insect every year in order to prevent its establishment.
-Over 2,000 pheromone traps were deployed in Idaho in 2023, and one spongy moth was captured near Twin Falls.
-Follow up monitoring will take place in this area in 2024 to determine if eradication is needed.
-Link to IDL 2023 spongy moth report
+Over 2,000 pheromone traps were deployed in Idaho in 2024, and one spongy moth was captured in Sandpoint.
+Follow up monitoring will take place in this area in 2025.
+Link to IDL Insect and Disease page with spongy moth reports

 The Douglas-fir tussock moth (DFTM) is a defoliating insect that periodically infests Douglas-fir and true firs in Idaho.
 Outbreaks occur approximately once per decade, usually lasting 1-4 years before natural controls bring the populations down to undetectable levels.
-All across the state, outbreaks have collapsed.
-There was no recorded Douglas-fir tussock moth defoliation in 2023.
-Link to IDL fact sheet; Link to IDL 2023 Douglas-fir Tussock Moth Report
+Idaho outbreaks have mostly collapsed, with the exception of a few small, isolated areas in southern Idaho.
+There was limited Douglas-fir tussock moth defoliation in 2024.
+Link to IDL fact sheet; Link to IDL Insect and Disease page with Doulgas-fir tussock moth reports

 Western spruce budworm is a major defoliator of Douglas-fir and true firs in Idaho, and outbreaks can be short-lived or chronic.
-Almost 135,000 acres of western spruce budworm activity occurred in Idaho in 2023, with notable activity on the Kaniksu, Caribou, Salmon, Challis, and Sawtooth National Forests.
-The 400 acres of defoliation in northern Idaho is a significant increase compared to activity recorded in the panhandle in recent years.
+About 146,000 acres of western spruce budworm activity occurred in Idaho in 2024.
+Most activity was recorded in southern Idaho, but about 8,000 acres of defoliation developed in northern Idaho.
 Link to IDL fact sheet